benomahony/uv.nvim/README.md

 uv.nvim provides several commands:

-- `:UVInit` - Initialize a new UV project
+- `:UVInit` - Initialize a new uv project
 - `:UVRunFile` - Run the current Python file
 - `:UVRunSelection` - Run the selected Python code
 - `:UVRunFunction` - Run a specific function from the current file